How To Pressure Can Green Beans: A Practical Step By Step Guide

 Instructions

-• Prepare Your Beans: Rinse the green beans thoroughly in cold water.
+• Prep beans.
+Rinse the green beans thoroughly in cold water.
 Trim the ends, and if desired, cut or snap the beans into pieces to fit your jars.

-• Clean Your Jars: Wash and heat your canning jars, lids, and bands by boiling them for 10 minutes or using a dishwasher on the sanitize cycle.
+• Clean jars.
+Wash and heat your canning jars, lids, and bands by boiling them for 10 minutes or using a dishwasher on the sanitize cycle.
 Keep jars hot until ready to use.

-• Pack the Beans: Tightly pack the green beans into the hot jars, leaving a 1-inch headspace at the top.
+• Fill jars.
+Tightly pack the green beans into the hot jars, leaving a 1-inch headspace at the top.
 If using, add 1/2 teaspoon of salt to each pint jar.

-• Wipe and Seal the Jars: Wipe the rims of the jars with a clean, damp cloth.
+• Seal jars.
+Wipe the rims of the jars with a clean, damp cloth.
 Place the lids on the jars, then screw on the bands until fingertip tight.

-• Process in Pressure Canner: Place the jars in your pressure canner, following the manufacturer's instructions.
+• Process.
+Place the jars in your pressure canner, following the manufacturer's instructions.
 Process pint jars at 10 pounds of pressure for 20 minutes (adjust for altitude if necessary).

 Notes